Sony A6100: settings, tips and tricks

 Options in this Menu:

 - Location Info.
-Link: Sets whether to obtain the location information by linking with a smartphone.
+Link: Sets whether to obtain the location information by linking it with a smartphone.

 - Auto Time Correct.: Sets whether to automatically correct the date setting of the Sony A6100 using information from a linked smartphone.

 - Auto Area Adjust.: Sets whether to automatically correct the area setting of the camera using information from a linked smartphone.